Square Enix Introduces Two-factor Authentication in Online Games for the First Time in Japan

 After the launch of the hardware authenticators, Mr. Ishiwata said, “The account hacking has been overwhelmingly diminished by using OTP, and we were able to reduce the burden of support and cost to the suffered users.”

 Furthermore, he revealed that there was another very important result.
 In its tenth year now, OTP is used by several hundred thousand gamers using their services.
 However, since it was the first to be introduced in Japan in the online game industry at that time, the result was far from certain.
-It was unclear whether OTP would be accepted in the Japanese entertainment industry.
+It was unclear whether OTP and the Square Enix security token would be accepted in the Japanese entertainment industry.

 The result was very encouraging.
 “User awareness of fraud access has changed significantly.
 In user communities, it became natural to use an OTP as a means of self-defense.
 The customers have an understanding that it is common and their responsibility to prevent their account from being hacked by using the OTP.”